Formula 1 braces for more Verstappen-Norris drama, and Hamilton drives revered Senna's car | TSN

 Formula 1 braces for more Verstappen-Norris drama in Brazil

+Lando Norris needs a win at Interlagos in Sao Paulo to maintain any realistic title hopes.

-Some new elements could spice up the clash between the two drivers, who have received penalties in the past two races in Austin, Texas and Mexico for their aggressiveness on the track.
-Interlagos has a new tarmac, rain is expected all weekend, and Verstappen was unclear as to whether he'll have a new engine and subsequent grid penalty.
+New elements could spice up the clash between the drivers, who have received penalties in the past two races in Austin, Texas and Mexico for their boldness on the track.
+Interlagos has a new tarmac, rain is expected all weekend, and Verstappen received a five-place penalty on the grid after he and Red Bull decided to use a new engine.

+Friday's free practice was not a good omen for Verstappen; he finished 15th, more than one second behind Norris, who clocked the best lap in his McLaren.
+Ferrari's Charles Leclerc, who also has a shot at the title, was sixth.

+The sprint race qualifier in the afternoon was better for Verstappen; he was fourth but almost one second behind leader and Norris teammate Oscar Piastri.
+Norris was second.

-Saturday will feature the penultimate sprint race of the season and a tribute to legendary three-time champion Ayrton Senna, who died 30 years ago.
-Seven-time F1 champion and honorary Brazilian Lewis Hamilton will drive a McLaren once steered by one of the country's top sports heroes in front of 60,000 fans.
+Saturday will feature the penultimate sprint race of the season and a tribute to three-time world champion Ayrton Senna, who died 30 years ago.
+Seven-time F1 champion Lewis Hamilton will drive a McLaren once steered by Senna in front of 60,000 fans.

 Norris closed the gap on Verstappen to 47 points in Mexico after a furious encounter that caused penalties to the Dutchman amounting to 20 seconds.
 The British driver was penalized in the previous race at the U.S. Grand Prix as he battled the defending champion.

-Verstappen has 362 points in the drivers’ championship with four races and two sprint races to go, while Norris has 315.
-Ferrari’s Charles Leclerc has a more distant shot at the title.
-With 291 points, he told media on Thursday he is not expecting a leading performance by his team this weekend.
+Leclerc, 70 points behind Verstappen, told media on Thursday he was not expecting a leading performance by his team this weekend.

+The Monegasque driver also had to face the stewards in Brazil for swearing in a press conference after the Mexican GP last weekend.
+The result of that hearing in Brazil was yet to be known.

+Verstappen was punished with one day of community service for the same reason during the Singapore GP.

 Challenges for Verstappen and McLaren

 Verstappen said in Mexico that F1 has become over-policed.
-Upon his arrival in Brazil, he said he didn’t care about critics of his aggressive style.
+Upon his arrival in Brazil, he said he didn’t care about critics of his aggressive driving.
 Though he and Norris claim to have a respectful relationship, another showdown is expected between the two in Sunday’s race.
-The McLarens are expected to have an upper hand.
+The McLarens are expected to have the upper hand.

-Verstappen won twice at the 84-year-old Interlagos circuit, including last year's race, in which Norris finished second.
+Verstappen has won twice at the 84-year-old Interlagos circuit, including last year, when Norris finished second.

-The Dutchman hasn’t won in 10 races.
-Verstappen's last victory came in Spain in June — after a stretch of seven wins in the first 10 races.
+Verstappen's last victory was 10 races ago in Spain in June, after a period of seven wins in the first 10 races.

 “We want to do well, but of course it also needs to be possible.
-We still have a good lead,” Verstappen said Thursday.
+We still have a good lead,” Verstappen said.
 "I just try to enjoy the moment, try to just always optimize the performance.”

 The earliest the title could be won by Verstappen is in Las Vegas on Nov.
 24. For Norris to have a chance, he will likely have to take the title fight to the December finale in Abu Dhabi.

-Norris' bid for the drivers' title is a tough one, but McLaren has a better chance at dethroning Red Bull for the constructors' championship.
-Ferrari jumped ahead of Red Bull for second in the standings after Carlos Sainz Jr.'s win in Mexico.
+Norris' bid is a tough one, and McLaren has a better chance of dethroning Red Bull in the constructors' championship.
+Ferrari jumped ahead of Red Bull to second in the standings after Carlos Sainz Jr.'s win in Mexico.

-Red Bull, which won the last two constructors’ titles, is now third.
+Red Bull, which has won the last two constructors’ titles, is third.

 Another challenge that is expected to affect everyone at Interlagos is new asphalt.
-Drivers of various teams said Thursday they are unsure what impact that change will have on their performance.
+Drivers of various teams say they are unsure what impact that change will have on their performance.

-For the second time in his life, Mercedes' Hamilton will be on board a McLaren once driven by three-time champion Senna, who died in 1994 after a crash during the San Marino Grand Prix.
+For the second time in his life, Mercedes' Hamilton will be on board a McLaren once driven by Senna, who died in 1994 after crashing during the San Marino GP.

 Hamilton will steer Senna’s title-winning MP4/5B after Saturday's sprint race.
 Weeks ago, Honda and McLaren said they would bring the car that allowed the Brazilian to clinch the 1990 drivers' championship.